richnusgeeks/richnusgeeks.github.io/index.md

 soft skills, in the cutting edge fields of **Cloud Computing, IoT and AI**.

-- **CODII Tantra Junior Workshops** are designed for <ins>Children starting in Grade 6th onwards</ins> to start early on the path of gradully becoming multi-skilled innovators and leaders with well rounded technical as well as soft skills.
+- **CODII Tantra Junior Workshops** are designed for <ins>Children starting in Grade 6th onwards</ins> to start early on the path of gradually becoming multi-skilled innovators and leaders with well rounded technical as well as soft skills.

 ### Published Technical Content :